 Until recently, osteoporosis (bone loss) was often undiagnosed, progressing silently over the years, until a fracture occurred.
 With the development of Dual-Energy X-Ray Absorptiometry (DEXA) scan, early diagnosis is possible and fractures associated with this disease can be prevented.
 In this safe and painless 10-minute scan, minimal radiation – less than 1/20 of a chest x-ray – is used to determine the bone density of the spine, hip or wrist.
 All of our DEXA diagnostic technologists are highly skilled professionals who are certified in the field of radiology and receive continuous training in bone mineral analysis.

-Pelvic and Abdominal Ultrasound
+Thyroid, Pelvic and Abdominal Ultrasound

 The center offers thyroid, pelvic and abdominal ultrasounds for diagnostic purposes.
 This non-invasive imaging method uses high frequency sound waves to visualize the thyroid, pelvic and abdominal area.